 - FLEXIBILITY in adapting to changing needs, conditions and requirements

-We welcome volunteers from across Canada and around the world.
+We welcome volunteers from across Canada and around the world to be part of our society, committees and fundraising events.
 Together we can bring health and hope to one small part of the African continent.
 We are not just a society, but a community working together for the benefits of not only the people in Tanzania but for one’s own enjoyment and self-fulfillment.

 Members and volunteers are invited to our monthly meetings.
 We meet on the first Wednesday of each month at the Cordova Bay 55 Plus Association room (turn left after entering the school) located in the Cordova Bay Elementary School – 5238 Cordova Bay Road, Victoria, BC, V8Y 2L2.
 Visitors are welcome to come and learn more about the great work the society is doing in Africa.
 Meetings begin at 7:15PM sharp.
 If you want more information, please contact our Volunteer Coordinator.